algolia/instantsearch-core-swift/doc/src/index.md

 ## Member of a larger family

-Looking for something similar on Android? or for the web?
+Looking for something similar on Android? or the web?
 Have a look at [InstantSearch Android](https://github.com/algolia/instantsearch-android) or [instantsearch.js](https://community.algolia.com/instantsearch.js/).